derekmcloughlin/pearls/chap09/README.md

 **NOTE: I have absolutely no idea if this is guaranteed.
 Is there a better way?**

 Also note that the function `subseqs` on page 57 also exhibits this behaviour.
+I prefer to use a standard Haskell function if I can.

 ```haskell
 ghci> subsequences "abcd"